 “Speaking of stormy weather — as ‘right’ as everything was about the band and its successes during the years I toured with Weather Report, there was plenty of dysfunction to go around.
 One lamentable aspect of Joe and Jaco’s perfectionism in the studio was that every album took longer to complete than planned for, with the post-production overdubbing, editing, mixing, and artwork process lasting right up until that album’s release tour was set to take place.
 So we always seemed to be behind in terms of promoting the album.
 Worse, the band would begin an arduous tour often in the poorest of health, having come straight out of the confines of the studio with its attendant late hours, drinking, etc.

 “By the time we had finished work on Night Passage, Joe was absolutely exhausted, but this did not fit in with his self-image of ‘tough guy,’ hard drinker, and so on.
 He began this tour occasionally giddy, but more mean and short-tempered, to the point where all of us were walking on eggshells around the man.
 There was no pleasing him or curbing his nastiness.
-It speaks volumes about Jaco’s character as well as his relationship to Joe that Jaco had enough balls and sense of what’s right to assemble the band and crew following an early concert during this tour, somewhere in Norway as I recall.
+It speaks volumes about Jaco’s character as well as his relationship with Joe that Jaco had enough balls and sense of what’s right to assemble the band and crew following an early concert during this tour, somewhere in Norway as I recall.
 And there took place a remarkable scene: The entire Weather Report band and crew were standing in a large circle, with Joe and Jaco in the center, Jaco addressing Joe, pointing out his behavior and demanding that Joe stop it once and for all: “You’re RUDE, Joe.
 You’ve been acting like a rude motherfucker for a while now, and it’s got to stop.”
 We all stood wide-eyed and in silence.
 Finally, Joe said, “You’re right.”
 More silence.
 And then he continued, “And I would like to apologize to everyone here, right now.”
 It was time to put that in the past, and we continued to tour and play some of the best concerts I remember the band giving.”